hadevcode/chat_test_task/app/README.md

 ## Overview

-`App.js` and `src/` host normal React Native code, which will run in UI thread.
+`App.tsx` and `src/` host normal React Native code, which will run in UI thread.

 Pear/Bare code is run through a separate process (like web worker) called `worklet`.